AbiCarsonBrown/CoffeeBeen/capstone-proposal.md

 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.

+Homepage - displays all coffee shops in map view or list view.
+Indicates which have been visited by the user.
+Individual page for each coffee shop with details, ratings, reviews and user visits.
+Will also display user specific data such as "You vistied this coffee shop on 12th November 2023".
+User Profile page - a user can view their stats, see the list of coffee shops they've visited, reviewed and rated and their wishlist of coffee shops to visit.

 ### Mockups

 Provide visuals of your app's screens.
 You can use tools like Figma or pictures of hand-drawn sketches.